Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-\begin{proof} We demonstrate the lemma by showing that the lexicographical sorting does not interleave suffixes of $T^{i}$ in $S\!A^{i}$ that belong to different lists of $\mathcal{O}$.
-Assume a string $S_{u} \in \mathcal{S}$, associated with the list $O_{u} \in \mathcal{O}$, is a prefix in another string $S_{u'} \in \mathcal{S}$, which in turn is associated with the list $O_{u'} \in \mathcal{O}$.
-Even though we do not know the symbols that occur to the right of $S_{u}$ in its occurrences of $O_{u}$, we do know that both $S_{u}$ and $S_{u'}$ are suffixes of LMS substrings, and by Lemma~\ref{lem:lem1}, we know that all the suffixes of $T^{i}$ in $O_{u}$ are lexicographically greater than the suffixes in $O_{u'}$.
-Hence, the interleaving of suffixes in $S\!A^{i}$ from different lists of $\mathcal{O}$ is not possible, even if $\mathcal{S}$ is not a prefix-free set. \end{proof}
+\begin{proof} We demonstrate the lemma by showing that the lexicographical sorting does not interleave suffixes of $T^{i}$ in \sa{} that belong to different sets of $\mathcal{O}$.
+Assume the string $S_{x} \in \mathcal{S}^{i}$, associated with the set $O_{x} \in \mathcal{O}$, is a prefix in another string $S_{y} \in \mathcal{S}^{i}$, which in turn is associated with the set $O_{y} \in \mathcal{O}$.
+Even though we do not know the symbols that occur to the right of $S_{x}$ in its occurrences of $O_{x}$, we do know that both $S_{x}$ and $S_{y}$ are suffixes of substrings in the LMS parsing, and by Lemma~\ref{lem:lem1}, we know that all the suffixes of $T^{i}$ in $O_{x}$ are lexicographically greater than the suffixes in $O_{y}$.
+Hence, the interleaving of suffixes in \sa{} from different sets of $\mathcal{O}$ is not possible, even if $\mathcal{S}^{i}$ is not a prefix-free set. \end{proof}